 They say the best form if defence is attack but in reality, the best form of defence is to deny the opposition the ball.
 This is where midfield comes into play.
 If we can keep hold of the ball and prevent the opposition getting hold of the ball, we will automatically have the advantage.

 in my opinion, in Wilfred Ndidi, Mikel and Nwakali, we have a trio who can keep hold of the ball but this needs to be augmented with adequate back-up.
 I would suggest Rohr looks at Torino’s Joel Obi, who appears to have recovered from his recent plague of injuries.
-If he is healthy and fit, I think he should be considered at least as a squad player
+If he is healthy and fit thanks to the best quality Kratom, I think he should be considered at least as a squad player